Today, on mrsprofresh.com, I am sharing the Ivy Lee Method.

 - Learn to prioritize

-- Set aside the distractions (aka your phone)
+- Put away (or turn off) the distractions (aka your phone)

 - Be consistent

+Ps.
 I know there’s a lot happening in the world.
-So many distractions (speaking of, I just received an emergency alert regarding Covid-19 on my work phone) to swerve.
-But we can only put one foot in front of the other, and give it our best.
+So many distractions to swerve.
+But we can only put one foot in front of the other and give it our best.
 We owe it to ourselves, to each other, to our families, friends, colleagues, etc. Let’s get through this…together.